netneurolab/ipn-summer-school/lectures/2021-06-30/10-12/README.md

 ## The lecture:

-The lecture will consist in a theory section and a tutorial section
+The lecture will consist in a theory section and a tutorial section.

 ### Theory:
 The content covered in this lecture will be: